Arithmetic Levi-Civita connection: Appendix: Classical Levi-Civita connection revisited

-The aim of this Appendix is to quickly revisit the classical theory of the Levi-Civit\`{a} connection \cite{KN} with an emphasis on the analogy with the arithmetic case.
-This analogy is rather ``indirect" in that it requires, as a preliminary, a re-thinking of the classical paradigm; cf., especially, our concepts of vertical and mixed Levi-Civit\`{a} connection below.
+The aim of this Appendix is to quickly revisit the classical theory of the Levi-Civita connection \cite{KN} with an emphasis on the analogy with the arithmetic case.
+This analogy is rather ``indirect" in that it requires, as a preliminary, a re-thinking of the classical paradigm; cf., especially, our concepts of vertical and mixed Levi-Civita connection below.